Murder By Death

 It Ain't Easy

-Ex-(American) footballer David Mullen got God and became a CCM artist in the eighties, 1994's David Mullen being his third and (to date) last album.
+Ex-(American) footballer David Mullen got God and became a CCM artist in the eighties, 1994's David Mullen being his third and last album.
 Rather than the usual litest-of-lite folk/pop, it takes '60s soul and r'n'b as its chief template, better efforts including the Tom Petty-esque All God Has and the blues-rock of It Ain't Easy, although the bulk of the album is teeth-grindingly bad, particularly on the lyric front.

 John (Mark) Painter, Mellotron player to the Christian community, adds Mellotron strings to The Beauty Of It and flutes (and cellos?) to closer He Comes, although the strings on a couple of other tracks sound real.
 Why would you bother with this?
 I've no idea.
 Let's be thankful Mullen seems to have stopped making records.